MileHacker Logo

 Self-Driving & Road Insights

-Driving has flexibility for exploration beyond Sausalito, but local driving conditions have unique characteristics.
+Driving has flexibility for exploration beyond Sausalito, however local road conditions contain one-of-a-kind characteristics.

 Driving Information

-• Requirements: A valid driver's license from your home country is generally accepted for short-term visitors.
-An International Driving Permit (IDP) is recommended if your home country's license is not in English.
+• Requirements: A valid driver'a license from your home nation is generally accepted for short-term visitors.
+An International Driving Permit (IDP) is suggested if your home country's license is not in English.
 Rental companies typically require drivers to be at least 21.

 • Road Conditions: Roads around Sausalito are generally well-maintained.
-Sausalito itself features many steep, narrow, and winding residential streets, calling for careful driving.
+Sausalito itself features many steep, narrow, and winding residential streets, phoning for careful driving.

 • Tolls: The Golden Gate Bridge is a toll bridge when traveling southbound into San Francisco.
 Tolls collect electronically; rental car companies often handle these.